Michael-LightGameFramework/LightGameFrameworkSDL2/README.md

 ## Dragon Pong
 ![](./demo/pong/ScreenShot.png)

 A small demo of how the framework might be used to recreate a classic game.
+Using inheritence you can create child classes with different functionality than the parent class